Science Barge: Move to Yonkers

-After touring for two years, New York Sun Works sought a permanent home for the Barge and decided to sell the Science Barge to Groundwork Hudson Valley in Yonkers, NY in October 2008 for $2.00.
+After touring for two years, New York Sun Works sought a permanent home for the barge and decided to sell the Science Barge to Groundwork Hudson Valley in Yonkers in October 2008 for $2.00.
 Groundwork Hudson Valley is a non-profit organization focused on environmental justice in distressed communities in the lower Hudson Valley.
-In November 2008, the Science Barge docked at 99 Dock Street, at the mouth of the Saw Mill River.
+In November 2008, the barge docked at 99 Dock Street, at the mouth of the Saw Mill River.

-The site has helped attract visitors to the downtown Yonkers area especially due to its accessibility by mass transit.
-The placement by the Saw Mill River, a major Hudson River tributary, has called attention to the current restoration work and continued the revitalization of downtown Yonkers.
-Groundwork Hudson Valley uses the Science Barge to provide a research, training, and development platform for its Yonkers-based food programs including the Get Fresh Yonkers Food Co-op, Farmers Market, and Community-Supported Agriculture (CSA).
+The barge has helped attract visitors to the downtown Yonkers area especially due to its accessibility by mass transit.
+The placement by the Saw Mill River called attention to a daylighting project providing amenities in Getty Square and promoting the revitalization of downtown Yonkers.

+Groundwork Hudson Valley uses the Science Barge to provide a research, training, and development platform for its Yonkers-based food programs including the Get Fresh Yonkers Food Co-op, farmers' market, and community-supported agriculture (CSA).

 Technical details

-The greenhouse on the barge is approximately 1200 ft2, purchased new from Nexus, Inc and constructed in place on the barge.
-The structure is aluminum and secured to the barge deck via bolts and custom-made welded steel brackets.
-The walls of the greenhouse are glass and the roof is a rigid, doubled walled polycarbonate plastic.
-Ventilation is achieved via four mechanical fans, a padwall evaporative cooling system, and a large, automatically controlled atrium roof vent to maximize passive ventilation.
-Rainwater is harvested from the greenhouse roof and stored in tanks with a 1200-gallon aggregate capacity before being used to irrigate hydroponic crops in a broad and constantly evolving variety of different growing systems and media.
-The barge has also hosted a number of aquaponic and marine science experiments, including cultivation of tilapia, catfish, crayfish, clams, and oysters, among others.
+The greenhouse on the barge is approximately 1,200 ft2, purchased new from Nexus, Inc and constructed in place on the barge.
+The structure is aluminum and secured to the barge deck via bolts and custom-made welded-steel brackets.
+The walls of the greenhouse are glass and the roof is a rigid, doubled-walled polycarbonate plastic.
+Ventilation is achieved via four mechanical fans, a pad wall evaporative cooling system, and a large, automatically controlled atrium roof vent to maximize passive ventilation.
+Rainwater is harvested from the greenhouse roof and stored in tanks with a 1,200-gallon aggregate capacity before being used to irrigate hydroponic crops in a broad and constantly evolving variety of different growing systems and media.

+The barge has also hosted a number of aquaponic and marine-science experiments, including cultivation of tilapia, catfish, crayfish, clams, and oysters, among others.

-The energy systems on the barge, in their original configuration, included 2.5 KW of solar capacity mounted on passive trackers, 2 kW of micro wind turbines, a 4 kW biodiesel backup generator, a large lead-acid battery bank providing 1000 amp-hours at 48 volts, and associated support hardware.
-The barge also deployed a semi-custom reverse osmosis system to desalinate water from the Hudson River for backup use.
+The energy systems on the barge, in their original configuration, included 2.5 KW of solar capacity mounted on passive trackers, 2 kW of micro wind turbines, a 4 kW biodiesel backup generator, a large lead-acid battery bank providing 1,000 amp-hours at 48 volts, and associated support hardware.
+The barge also deployed a semi-custom reverse-osmosis system to desalinate water from the Hudson River for backup use.